MitocGroup/recink/README.md

 # Motivation

-Finding an higly configurable test runner that suits more than a basic js app is as hard as writing high quality tests.
-The main reason is getting test runned as fast as possible with minimal headache possible and extending the runner via components with simple and documented api.
+Finding an highly configurable test runner that suits for more than a basic js app is as hard as writing high quality tests :bowtie:.
+The main reason is getting test running as fast as possible with a minimal headache possible and extending the runner via components using a simple and documented api.

-Also Travis integration and caching out of the box ;)
+Also CI integration and caching out of the box :wink:

 > The project have been started to cover the needs of [Deep Ecosystem](https://github.com/MitocGroup/deep-framework)